 The Personal Collection of the Former Head of Photographs at the National Portrait Gallery who curated over 150 exhibitions and displays at the Gallery from 1978-2015.

-The personal archives of the musician, writer and educator.
-Described as the scaffolding that the Manchester music scene was built on.
+The personal archives of the musician, writer and educator C P Lee (1950-2020), described as the scaffolding that the Manchester music scene was built on.

 Stephen Kelly and Judith Jones archive

 The working materials of ex Granada Television research and producers Stephen Kelly and Judith Jones.

 Objects excavated from the site of the legendary Moss Side club.
 The archive also includes documentation, reports and information and subsequent exhibition and promotional materials.

 Working materials, scripts, plays and correspondence by the Manchester based writer and playwright.